b3-exmo/b3-exmo.github.io/docs/Culture/Curated Sources.md

 comments: true
 ---
 # 🥓 Curated Information
 I don't really know what to title this page.
 The intent is "don't look outside of our ecosystem for information."
+Not a compelling title.
 Does that make internal information curated?
 Not necessarily, but it was an excuse to use that bacon emoji, which is always a win in my book.
 Get it?
 Curated sources, cured bacon... yeah, I guess it was funnier in my head

 &nbsp;